 When I am outside of the United States, which most of the time means Canada, I am respectful of local customs and differences.
 For example, in Quebec, I first apologize for not speaking French (even though I took four years of French in high school!) before asking if they speak English.
 A little humility goes a long way!

-All my travels are a learning experience; I am observant, take precautions and try not to panic when something bad occurs.
+All my travels are a learning experience; I am observant, take precautions and do not to panic when something bad occurs.